 Philanthropies have much to consider when building organizational capacity for equitable evaluation.
 An explicitly articulated goal, one that informs both evaluation process and product, is paramount to a sustained practice of equity.
-It The field needs to better reflect the variety of shared life experiences, culture complexities, and historical experiences of the professionals engaged to design and implement evaluations.

-must be espoused by leadership and held by the whole of the organization.
+It must be espoused by leadership and held by the whole of the organization.
 For instance, the home page of the W.K.
-Kellogg Foundation website features a clear statement about racial equity:
+Kellogg Foundation website in 2014 (at the time of this article's original publication) featured a clear statement about racial equity: